qoiz12/Minecraft-Train-Arrival-Board/README.md

 Step 4.
 Set up Linux/Raspbian as normal (make sure you've got SSH enabled and know your username and password, by default it may be username: pi password: raspberry).

 Step 5.
-SSHing into your Pi, Use an SSH app like Putty (Windows) or ConnectBot (Android).
-Once in type or paste: "sudo apt-get update sudo apt-get install chromium-browser" without the quotations.
+SSHing into your Pi: Use an SSH app like Putty (Windows) or ConnectBot (Android).
+Once in type or paste: "sudo apt-get update sudo apt-get install chromium-browser" without the quotations [(How to SSH?)](https://www.google.com/search?q=how+to+ssh+into+a+raspberry+pi&sca_esv=247eb50602a83f19&ei=Db6jZuPbLLLBhbIPx-7gqAg&ved=0ahUKEwijlvSVgMWHAxWyYEEAHUc3GIUQ4dUDCBA&uact=5&oq=how+to+ssh+into+a+raspberry+pi&gs_lp=Egxnd3Mtd2l6LXNlcnAiHmhvdyB0byBzc2ggaW50byBhIHJhc3BiZXJyeSBwaTILEAAYgAQYkQIYigUyCxAAGIAEGJECGIoFMgUQABiABDILEAAYgAQYkQIYigUyBBAAGB4yCxAAGIAEGIYDGIoFMggQABiABBiiBDIIEAAYgAQYogQyCBAAGIAEGKIESJElUPwDWNkbcAJ4ApABAJgBmAGgAeICqgEDMy4xuAEDyAEA-AEBmAIGoAL1AcICBBAAGEfCAgcQABiABBgNwgIGEAAYBxgemAMAiAYBkAYIkgcBNqAHsCQ&sclient=gws-wiz-serp).

 Step 6.
 Unclutter: whilst SSH'd run "sudo apt-get install unclutter" in the terminal.